Last Updated on by Mitch Rezman

 Developmental abnormalities of the beak are frequently seen in hand-fed psittacines.
 They may result from improper handling or feeding techniques and malnutrition may increase the incidence.
 5,6 Their occurrence however often cannot always be explained.

 Lateral deviations of the maxillary beak may on occasion be present at the time of hatching but more frequently become apparent at 2-4 weeks of age.
 If detected early they can usually be corrected by physical therapy in which finger pressure is used to push the beak back into a normal position.
 Self-correction may occur.

 The deviation may be to the right or the left.
-In the majority of cases the deviation affects only the keratin of the maxillary tip.
-In some cases the entire maxillary beak (rostrum maxillaris) is deviated.
+In the majority of cases, the deviation affects only the keratin of the maxillary tip.
+In some cases, the entire maxillary beak (rostrum maxillary) deviates.
 Rarely the frontal hinge and possibly the frontal bone may be affected.
 These deviations will result in uneven wear and overgrowth of the beak due to poor opposition of the occlusal surface of the mandibular beak and the serrated surface of the occlusal surface of the maxillary beak.

 Handling or beak cleaning techniques may also be contributory.
-Care takers often wipe the beak from the lateral commisures to the tip putting slight but repeated pressure on the soft beak.
-In feeding if the caretaker holds the head with finger pressure on the lateral commisures of the beak this can also be contributory to compression of the tip of the beak.
-This compression makes the occlusal surface more pointed and more narrow.
-As the beak grows and becomes calcified, the malformation becomes self perpetuating as the uneven wear of occlusal surfaces contributes to continued or even potentiated lateral deviation.
+Caretakers often wipe the beak from the lateral commissures to the tip putting slight but repeated pressure on the soft beak.
+In feeding, if the caretaker holds the head with finger pressure on the lateral commissures of the beak this can also contribute to compression of the tip of the beak.
+This compression makes the occlusal surface more pointed and narrow.
+As the beak grows and becomes calcified, the malformation becomes self-perpetuating as the uneven wear of occlusal surfaces contributes to continued or even potentiated lateral deviation.

 Correction of beak malformations by physical therapy